Montana State Legislature

-House Word Processing Supervisor: Responsible for supervising the operations of the word processing center and for supervising the services provided by committee secretaries and aides.
+Word Processing Lead: Responsible for supervising the operations of the word processing center and for supervising the services provided by committee secretaries and aides.
 Duties include supervising word processing; technical writing; proofreading and editing documents and committee minutes; and performing and overseeing word processing, scanning, email, copying, and related services.
 Also responsible for oversight of services related to producing and distributing email correspondence to and from legislators; and providing clerical support for legislators and legislative staff as needed.

 Word Processor: Responsible for preparing correspondence, press releases, testimonies and other documentation for legislators; creating electronic and paper copies of documents using a computer, scanner, and copier; and providing clerical support for legislators and legislative staff.
 This position will also provide backup to committee secretaries as necessary.

-The typical seasonal jobs that Legislative Services Division hires during session are listed below.
+The typical short term jobs that Legislative Services Division hires during session are listed below.
 These positions are only hired if there is an open position.
 These are non-partisan positions that work on the first floor or the basement.
 Any openings will be listed here with a link to the online recruitment system.

 Session Proofreader – As part of a 2-person team, checks documents for accurate transcription of data.
 May provide additional clerical support.